Table of Contents

 For consumer-facing web payments, there’s Hostpay, where merchants link their website to a website created by E-Complish but designed to look and “feel” like their own.
 Consumers simply log on to the merchant’s website via a computer and click the link to pay what they owe for the items or services they are buying.
 MobilePay works the same way on an app or mobile website and offers all of Hostpay’s functionality.

 Some skeptical merchants may question whether they need to provide alternative payment options in order to close more sales, as well as to support transaction processing efficiencies.
 Consider this: PYMNTS recently reported that digital payments “continue to make inroads everywhere,” with more than 50 percent of consumers queried stating that they had used “connected devices” to make a purchase in seven of 13 categories, including clothing and accessories (28 percent of respondents) and groceries (20 percent of respondents).

 Moreover, research from Statista pegs total transaction value in the digital payments segment, including web- and text-based transactions, as poised to demonstrate an annual growth rate of 9.1 percent over the next several years, reaching $1.2 billion in 2022.
 And a report from Zion Market Research states that while 50 percent of U.S. cell phone users engaged in “some kind of mobile payment activities” in 2017, a whopping 90 percent of U.S. cell phone users will do so in 2018 and 2019.
-To learn more about harnessing automation to increase transaction counts and speed, as well as to capitalize on the abovementioned consumer payment trends, click here.
+Schedule a consultation to learn more about harnessing automation to increase transaction counts and speed, as well as to capitalize on the abovementioned consumer payment trends.